Forbidden Diary Cast

 Wick

-Dwight Kuhlman is heard in two episodes of Season 1943.
+Dwight Kuhlman is heard in two episodes of Season 1943 playing Wick whom people suspect is an officer in the U.S. military.

-Fred Quentin is heard in 2 episodes of Season 1941.
+Meagan Cunningham is heard in one episode of Season 1941.

 Sarah Pavelec